microsoft/moaw/workshops/serverless-overview/workshop.md

 # Lab 2 : Retrieve transcriptions (1 hour)

-On this second lab, we will focus on getting back the transcriptions of audio files and displaying them on the demo Web App.
+On this second lab, you will focus on getting back the transcriptions of audio files and displaying them on the demo Web App.

 Previously processed transcriptions will be retrieved using HTTP GET requests whereas new transcriptions will be retrieved in real-time using websockets.